symfony/symfony-docs/frontend/encore/simple-example.rst

     // export the final configuration
     module.exports = Encore.getWebpackConfig();

-This is already a rich setup: it outputs 2 files, uses the SASS pre-processor and enables sourcemaps to help debugging.
+This is already a rich setup: it outputs 2 files, uses the Sass pre-processor and enables source maps to help debugging.

 .. _encore-build-assets: